UNO-CSCI4830/SureSight/__tests__/README.md

 2. These tests verify your database connections, schema, and functionality
 3. They create test data, validate it, and clean up afterward

+> **Note:** Live database tests in `databaseLiveTest.ts` are skipped in CI environments to avoid modifying the production database.

 ## Mocking

 ### Supabase Mocking